amilan/mxcube_web/README.md

 TODO's
 ------
-[] Entrypoint it's not working:
-  - If you run the scripts in background the docker container it's stopped.
 [] Volume mapping for data:
-  - Maybe it's useful to save mount a directory to save the mxcube logs in the host.
+  - Maybe it's useful to have a mounted directory to save the mxcube logs in the host.